BabbarOpsBabbarOps ← Back to site

 Live sync across every role

-Patrol, command, tactical teams, investigations, and leadership all work from one current picture — no “latest version” problem, no waiting for a briefing to propagate.
+Patrol, command, tactical teams, investigations, and leadership all work from one current view: what FEMA’s NIMS guidance describes as a common operating picture that keeps every responder aligned.
+No “latest version” problem, no waiting for a briefing to propagate.
 The moment anyone updates it, everyone sees it.

 It follows the whole incident lifecycle

-The strongest systems carry context from first patrol unit through command, tactical operations, investigations, and resolution — so it is inherited at each handoff, not rebuilt.
+The strongest systems carry context from first patrol unit through command, tactical operations, investigations, and resolution, so it is inherited at each handoff, not rebuilt.
 A specialized team arriving later sees what patrol already established.
-This is the difference in the patrol-to-SWAT handoff: inheriting the picture versus rebuilding it under pressure.
+This is the difference in the patrol to SWAT handoff: inheriting the incident picture versus rebuilding it under pressure.

 It pairs with live video